Effect-TS/effect/docs/modules/ReadonlyArray.ts.md

 ## difference

-Creates a `Array` of values not included in the other given `Iterable` using the provided `isEquivalent` function.
+Creates a `Array` of values not included in the other given `Iterable`.
 The order and references of result values are determined by the first `Iterable`.

 **Signature**